univention/guardian/README.md

 You might need to install the docker compose plugin.
 Either use the [official docker repositories](https://docs.docker.com/compose/install/linux/#install-using-the-repository) to install docker.
 Or [download the plugin manually](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually).

+Some of the services are configured to run with the UID 1000 to avoid creating files with root in your local folder structure.
+If your current user does not have the UID 1000, remove the lines from the docker compose file.
+It should work then, but you will have files in your local repo, which are owned by root.

 ### Shared dependencies